Central coast of the Bay of Bengal at two sites in Bangladesh (Sandwip Island and Sonadia Island) and one in Myanmar (Nan Thar Island).

 Actions & Results:

 - guarding sites to protect birds from hunting

 - developing livelihoods in farming and fishing as an alternative to hunting

 - establishing no-hunting bylaws among Village Conservation Groups

-- supporting local non-governmental organizations in increasing awareness of hunting’s impact on this endangered bird.
+- supporting local non-governmental organizations to increase awareness of hunting’s impact on this endangered bird.

 Project Field Partner:

-Project field coordinator Sayam Chowdhury works with two partner organizations in Bangladesh and Myanmar.
+Project field coordinator Sayam Chowdhury, Assitant Coordinator of the Spoon-billed Sandpiper Recovery Task Force, works with two partner organizations in Bangladesh and Myanmar.